David Edwards (footballer, born 1986): Return to Shrewsbury Town

 Edwards re-signed for League One club Shrewsbury Town on 7 January 2019 on a two-and-a-half-year contract.
 Four days later he made his second debut in a 3–0 home loss to Charlton Athletic, replacing Oliver Norburn for the final 12 minutes.
 In his next game on 9 February, he was shown a straight red card for a foul on Chris Lines in a 1–1 draw at Bristol Rovers.
 Shrewsbury unsuccessfully appealed the dismissal.
 His season ended in April after six games with an ankle injury in training, and manager Sam Ricketts said that Edwards would improve following a pre-season.

 On 12 May 2021 it was announced that he would leave Shrewsbury at the end of the season, following the expiry of his contract.

 Bala Town

 Following his release from Shrewsbury, Edwards expressed a desire to drop into part-time football.
 On 10 June 2021, he signed for Cymru Premier side Bala Town.
 Edwards made a flying start to his Bala Town career, notching 4 goals in his first 6 Cymru Premier matches and establishing himself as a key player for the Lakesiders.
 Edwards left Bala Town after two years.

+Coaching career

+On 29 January 2026, Edwards was named assistant head coach of Shrewsbury Town alongside former Shrewsbury Town team mate, Gavin Cowan who assumed the role of Head Coach, following the departure of Michael Appleton.